-- Palestine Our understanding is that there is a desire to improve telecom infrastructure with fibre but given the ongoing crisis it is not possible to make much progress. - Qatar Qatar is now fibered with Ooredoo (incumbent) claiming 99% household coverage with fibre in 2017 and launching the first 10Gbps service.
+- Palestine Our understanding is that there is a desire to improve telecom infrastructure with fibre but given the ongoing crisis it is not possible to make much progress.
+There is a vibrant ISP base however with 17 firms operating using bitstream on the incumbent's copper. - Qatar Qatar is now fibered with Ooredoo (incumbent) claiming 99% household coverage with fibre in 2017 and launching the first 10Gbps service.
 Qatar has been through the entire NBN lifecycle and is an interesting case study.